 An award-winning performer, she was listed as one of Australia’s “most innovative thinkers” in The Age Newspaper’s, The Zone and was featured on the ABC’s Big Ideas: The Smartest Stuff on TV, Radio and Online.

-Nelly sprung into comedy suddenly, winning the Triple J Raw Comedy competition in 2003 (at the ripe old age of 28 and with a working life behind her).
-Since then she’s done all the things comedians normally do – toured Australia and overseas, established a Melbourne Comedy room, done a bit of radio and telly and performed at hundreds of gigs and a couple of dozen festivals.
-She’s also directed shows by some incredible comedians including Maria Bamford and Stella Young.
+Nelly has been a stand-up comedian for 16 years.
+She stumbled into comedy after winning the Triple J Raw Comedy competition in 2003.
+Since then she’s done all the things comedians normally do – toured Australia and overseas, established a Melbourne Comedy room and performed at hundreds of gigs and a couple of dozen festivals.
+She’s also directed shows by some incredible comedians including Maria Bamford, Candy Bowers and Stella Young.

-Alongside her normal comedy work, Nelly has forged a specialist and stellar career in comedic health promotion and is highly sought after as a health promotion speaker and MC.
+But alongside her normal comedy work, Nelly has forged a specialist and stellar career in comedic health promotion and is highly sought after as a health promotion speaker and MC.
+It is here that she can combine her comedic and communication skills with her passion for health and well-being; as understood in a whole-of-society context.

 Winner: National Raw Comedy Competition 2003